Eligibility rules and conditions

 Anyone can submit an entry: whether you work in industry, at a university or research institute or for a professional association, are an individual inventor, or simply have an interest in the work these people do, there are no restrictions.
 If you are an inventor, you can even put yourself forward.

-All technologies for which a European patent can be granted will be considered.
+Inventions from all fields of technology for which a European patent can be granted can be nominated for the European Inventor Award.

 Entries will not be considered if: